TrishnaSaikia/BP-rPPG-ALIVE/README.md

   labels.csv          # N x 2
   metadata.csv
 ```
+The ROI block size used for the reported experiments is `7 × 7` pixels.
 To reduce noise, the first and last 10 seconds of each video are excluded.
 From the remaining 70 seconds, 17 complete non-overlapping 4-second clips are retained, while the final 2 seconds are discarded.

 ## 3.4 Match synchronized PPG clips